WannabeSmith/wannabesmith.github.io/index.md

 ## Research interests
 I am broadly interested in Statistics and Machine Learning with a current focus on:
-* Sequential analysis,
+* Anytime-valid sequential inference,
-* Causal inference from observational and experimental data,
+* Nonparametric methods,
-* Semiparametric and nonparametric methodology, and
+* Causal inference, and
 * Applications to public health, policy, and medicine.

 ## Papers